-Leslie Wayne is a former business reporter for The New York Times.
-In her more than twenty years at The Times, she produced over 1500 bylines on a broad range of topics, including Wall Street, the economy and financial scandals.
-She has also been on The Times' campaign finance team in every Presidential election since 1996.
+Leslie Wayne is an award-winning former business reporter for The New York Times.
+In more than two decades at The Times, she produced over 1500 bylines on topics ranging from Wall Street to the economy to financial scandals.
+She has specialized in business investigations and been on The Times' campaign finance team in every Presidential election from 1996 to 2008.

-Ms. Wayne has appeared on CNBC, MSNBC, Fox News, CBS Radio as well as Times' podcasts and videos.
-She has an M.B.A. in finance from Columbia Business School and was also a Knight-Bagehot Fellow in Business Journalism at Columbia.
-She is a graduate of The University of Michigan and was a state house reporter for four years at The News and Observer in Raleigh, N.C. and a special assignment reporter for five years at The Philadelphia Inquirer.
-She was selected as the inaugural Donald W. Reynolds visiting professor in business journalism at Arizona State University, is a five- time winner of The New York Times "Publisher's Award," was part of a team that won a Gerald Loeb award and is a winner of the "Best of Bagehot" award honoring the best work from a Bagehot Fellow.
+Ms. Wayne has appeared on CNBC, MSNBC, Fox News, CBS Radio, Bloomberg television as well as Times' podcasts and videos.
+She has an M.B.A. from Columbia Business School and was a Knight-Bagehot Fellow in Business Journalism at Columbia.
+She is a graduate of The University of Michigan, was a state house reporter at The News and Observer in Raleigh, N.C. and a special assignment reporter at The Philadelphia Inquirer.
+She was selected in 2010 as the inaugural Donald W. Reynolds visiting professor in business journalism at Arizona State University and was a visiting professor in the Global Business Journalism program at Tsinghua University in Beijing in 2012.
+Ms. Wayne is a five-time winner of The New York Times "Publisher's Award," part of a team that won a Gerald Loeb award and a winner of the "Best of Bagehot" award honoring the best work from a Bagehot Fellow.